chandan-m-curefit/google-org-events/README.md

         Make sure
         - OAUTH_CREDENTIALS_FILE = 'credentials.json'
         - SERVICE_ACCOUNT_FILE = 'service.json'

+        You can change BATCH_SIZE variable to the desired number of Parallel Processes for fetching Meeting Lists
+        - BATCH_SIZE = 4 (Default)

     OR
         - You can pass these as command line arguments
 7. Run the python script: